vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 nka  pose holds a rosary in the back right

-hand and a vase with foliage in the left; the lower right hand \(broken\) seems to have been either in the j˜

-nāna  or vyākhyāna  pose, the front left hand resting on the thigh.
+hand and a vase with foliage in the left; the lower right hand \(broken\) seems to have been either in the jñāna  or vyākhyāna  pose, the front left hand resting on the thigh.